 Phil and Claire Foster are a couple who have been married for several years.
 Their days consists of them taking care of their children and going to work and coming home and going to bed.
 But they find time to have a date night wherein they go out and spend some time together.
 When another couple they know announce that they're separating because they're in a rut, Phil feels that he and Claire could be too.
 So when date night comes Phil decides to do something different.
 So they go into the city and try to get into a new popular restaurant.
 But when it's full and still wanting to do this, Phil decides to take the reservation of a couple who doesn't show up.
 While they're having dinner two men approach them and instructs them to stand up and go with them.
 They think the men are with the restaurant and want to talk to them about taking someone else's reservation.
 But it appears the couple whose reservation they took crossed someone and the two men work for this person.
 The men are after ...
 Written by

-Eight years before this movie, in 2002, Ray Liotta and William Fichtner both worked together in the video game Grand Theft Auto: Vice City.
+Ray Liotta and William Fichtner worked together in Grand Theft Auto: Vice City (2002).
 Liotta did the voice of the game's protagonist, Tommy Vercetti, while Fichtner provided the voice of his lawyer Ken Rosenberg.
-Fichtner's character, Frank Crenshaw, may possibly be based on Rosenberg; as they are both lawyers.
-While Liotta's character, Joe Miletto, might possibly be based on Vercetti; as they are both crime bosses.
+Fichtner's character, District Attorney Frank Crenshaw, may possibly be based on Rosenberg, as they are both lawyers.
+While Liotta's character, Joe Miletto, might possibly be based on Vercetti, as they are both crime bosses.
 See more »

 After Carell's character lands in the water, after the Audi/Taxi chase under FDR highway, we see the South Street Seaport lights in the background, far to the south.
 The distance of those lights -- along with the design of the river walk barriers -- indicate he probably was swimming near the Brooklyn Bridge or Manhattan Bridge.